-- 5. In Path access credential enter a user name and password, if needed, to access the path you enter in the Path field. - 6.
-In Backup password, enter a password to protect the backup file and then confirm the password.
-See the password complexity requirements above. - 7.
-Using the Backup destination of Secure storage server you can specify a server to store the configuration backup.
+- 6. In User Name and User Password enter a user name and password, if needed, to access the path you enter in the Path field. - 7.
+Selecting the Secure storage server check box, you can specify a server to store the configuration backup.
 If more than one secure storage server is available select the server you wish to use from the drop down.
 Secure storage servers are configured in the RMAD console.